1871fotc/fotc/docs/cemetery/discover.md

 If you're using public transport to get here, use the [TransLink Journey Planner](https://jp.translink.com.au/plan-your-journey/journey-planner) to plan your trip.
 Be aware some results tell you to walk across the road at the Toowong roundabout - this is not safe and you may need to walk a long way to find a safe place to cross Milton Road or the Western Freeway.
 Options are:

 - cross Milton Road at its intersection with Morley Street
-- cross the Western Freeway using the [Canon Garland Overpass](https://garlandmemorial.com/2019/10/09/canon-garland-overpass/), a bike and walking bridge access from Anzac Park
+- cross the Western Freeway using the [Canon Garland Overpass](https://garlandmemorial.com/2019/10/09/canon-garland-overpass/), a bike and walking bridge accessed from Anzac Park
 - choose a bus the avoids the need to cross (e.g. Routes [471](https://jp.translink.com.au/plan-your-journey/timetables/bus/t/471/outbound/), [598](https://jp.translink.com.au/plan-your-journey/timetables/bus/t/598), [599](https://jp.translink.com.au/plan-your-journey/timetables/bus/t/599))

 ## When you arrive